 The firm doesn’t charge transaction fees except for large withdrawals over 20,000 RMB which will include a 0.1% fee.
 If you’ve loaded your foreign prepaid card with another currency, there may also be exchange rate fees.

 Due to take rate merchant fees, your broker may also have their own pricing for deposits and withdrawals.
 For example, Key To Markets charges a 2.5% commission on deposits.
 You can usually find funding fees on the broker’s website or our reviews.

 Alipay is a good option for traders based in China, or for foreigners with an appropriate visitor’s visa who are eligible for the Tour Pass.
 The method is also safe and offers flexible account management via the app.

-However, the accessibility of the payment method for those outside China and without a Chinese bank account is limited and therefore traders may need to look at other competitors, such as PayPal or Klarna.
+However, the accessibility of the payment method for those outside China and without a Chinese bank account is limited and therefore investors may need to look at other competitors, such as PayPal or WeChat Pay.

 Alipay is a payment processor and is a part of the Alibaba Group.
 The company offers convenient third-party payment integration for business and e-wallet services for customers.
 Traders will need to create an account using the app, which comes in Chinese and English.
 Once registered, you can load money into your account using a credit or debit card.

-Alipay is very similar to PayPal in that it provides an e-wallet service, meaning users can make domestic and international transfers as well as make payments online.
+Alipay is similar to PayPal in that it provides an e-wallet service, meaning users can make domestic and international transfers as well as payments online.
+This includes funding trading accounts.

-No, Alipay is a digital wallet and payment service which allows you to securely make purchases online.
-Alipay does not issue plastic cards, although the company recently launched Tour Pass for users with international bank accounts.
+No – Alipay is a digital wallet and payment service which allows you to securely make purchases online.
+Alipay does not issue plastic cards, although the company offers Tour Pass for users with international bank accounts.

-For queries on how to delete an account or for any issues with your wallet, you can contact the customer service hotline at (852) 2245 3201.
-For global business and merchant account holders, there is a support email address and phone number hotline on the website.
+For queries on how to delete an account or for any issues with your wallet, you can contact the customer service hotline at +65 68307260.
+For global business and merchant account holders, there is a support email address and phone number on the brand’s website.